Hepatitis A Caused By Contamination In Buffalo, New York

 Hepatitis A is an extremely infectious liver disease caused by the hepatitis A virus (HAV).
 HAV is one of several types of hepatitis viruses that results in inflammation and greatly affects the functioning of the liver.
 People most commonly contract hepatitis A from contaminated food or water, but can also get it from close contact with infected people or objects.
 While good hygiene practices, such as frequently washing your hands, are one of the most effective ways of preventing hepatitis A, vaccines are also available for those at risk.

 If you have been diagnosed with Hepatitis A after consuming contaminated food or water, it is crucial for you to contact Jed Dietrich, Esq. and his top rated team of hepatitis A foodborne illness lawyers in Buffalo, New York at the Dietrich Law Firm P.C.
 You should not be forced to carry the burden of paying costly medical bills, frequently missing work or other unanticipated imminent consequences.
-Allow Jed Dietrich, Esq., recognized as a Top 3 Personal Injury Lawyer in Buffalo 2020, to handle your foodborne illness claim and pursue the compensation that you deserve.
+Allow Jed Dietrich, Esq. to handle your foodborne illness claim and pursue the compensation that you deserve.
 The Dietrich Law Firm P.C. will treat you with respect and compassion, and we are here to help you through this difficult time, so that you can focus on recovering.

-Insurance companies have paid Jed Dietrich, Esq. and his highly experienced, top rated and elite team of Buffalo, New York hepatitis A food poisoning attorneys over $150,000,000.00 in verdicts and settlements to compensate his clients for their serious personal injuries and illnesses.
-Call the Dietrich Law Firm P.C., recognized as a Best Law Firm of America, TODAY at 716-839-3939 for a free consultation if you became seriously ill after consuming contaminated foods.
+Insurance companies have paid Jed Dietrich, Esq. and his highly experienced, top rated and elite team of Buffalo, New York hepatitis A food poisoning attorneys over $175,000,000.00 in verdicts and settlements to compensate his clients for their serious personal injuries and illnesses.
+Call the Dietrich Law Firm P.C.
+TODAY at 716-839-3939 for a free consultation if you became seriously ill after consuming contaminated foods.
 We are available 24 hours per day and 7 days per week, and there is never a fee unless we WIN for you!

 It is not uncommon for signs and symptoms related to hepatitis A to appear a few weeks after initially contracting the virus.
 Nevertheless, not everyone suffering from hepatitis A develops symptoms.
 Commonly occurring signs and symptoms of hepatitis A include: